-General information about the safe and effective use of gabapentin
+General information about the safe and effective use of gabapentin.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use gabapentin for a condition for which it was not prescribed.
 Do not give gabapentin to other people, even if they have the same symptoms that you have.
 It may harm them.
+You can ask your pharmacist or healthcare provider for information about gabapentin that is written for health professionals.